yt-dlp/yt-dlp/README.md

     --no-hls-use-mpegts              Do not use the mpegts container for HLS videos.
 This is default when not
                                      downloading live streams
-    --external-downloader NAME       Name or path of the external downloader to use.
-Currently supports aria2c, avconv,
+    --downloader [PROTO:]NAME        Name or path of the external downloader to use (optionally) prefixed by the protocols
+                                     (http, ftp, m3u8, dash, rstp, rtmp, mms) to use it for.
+Currently supports native,
-                                     axel, curl, ffmpeg, httpie, wget
+                                     aria2c, avconv, axel, curl, ffmpeg, httpie,
-                                     (Recommended: aria2c)
+                                     wget (Recommended: aria2c).
+You can use
+                                     this option multiple times to set different downloaders for different protocols.
+For
+                                     example, --downloader aria2c --downloader
+                                     "dash,m3u8:native" will use aria2c for
+                                     http/ftp downloads, and the native
+                                     downloader for dash/m3u8 downloads
+                                     (Alias: --external-downloader)
     --downloader-args NAME:ARGS      Give these arguments to the external downloader.
 Specify the downloader name and
                                      the arguments separated by a colon ":".
 You